DonTseTse/bash_commons/helpers.md

 ### is_globbing_enabled()

-Usage: one typical application is to "protect" an instruction which relies on globbing
+Returns true if bash globbing is enabled.
+One typical application is to "protect" an instruction which relies on globbing

-	`is_globbing_enabled && do_something_with_globbing`
+	is_globbing_enabled && do_something_with_globbing
-another is to check whether globbing needs to be turned off before an instruction where globbing is not desired
+another is to check whether globbing needs to be turned off before an instruction where it is not desired

-	`is_globbing_enabled && set -f`
+	is_globbing_enabled && set -f
-set -f disables bash globbing (sets its 'no_glob' option to true).
-To restore it later on, use set +f
+`set -f` disables bash globbing (sets its `'no_glob'` option to true).
+To restore it later on, use `set +f`
 <table>
         <tr><td><b>Parametrization</b></td><td width="90%"><em>none</em></td></tr>
         <tr><td><b>Status</b></td><td>